 North West Leicestershire District Council, which is responsible for the Grade II listed tower, is working with contractors to restore the tower, after a structural survey showed it was at risk.

-The roof is leaking, the steelwork inside the tower is rusted and the concrete base is fractured.
+The roof was leaking, the steelwork inside the tower was rusted and the concrete base is fractured.

 - Repairs to the cast stone on the tower